-Mackenzie began her work with EC PBIS in Head Start classrooms implementing as a teacher in both San Francisco and Portland.
+Mackenzie began her work with Pyramid Model in Head Start classrooms implementing as a teacher in both San Francisco and Portland.
 Mackenzie later moved into program-wide implementation as a program administrator and chaired an EC PBIS county leadership team before transitioning to consulting.
 Mackenzie earned her MA of Early Childhood Education from San Francisco State University.

-Mackenzie has provided training and coaching extensively with Head Start and Early Childhood Special Education programs, as well as childcare centers and school districts.
+Mackenzie has provided training and coaching extensively with Head Start programs, Early Intervention and Early Childhood Special Education programs, childcare centers and school districts.
 She has completed the Teaching Pyramid Observation Tool (TPOT) reliability training and is a proficient TPOT observer.
-Mackenzie has also presented at several conferences, including conferences hosted by the Confederation of Oregon School Administrators (COSA), NWPBIS Network, Oregon AEYC, and the Oregon Head Start Association.
+Mackenzie has also presented at numerous conferences, including conferences hosted by the Confederation of Oregon School Administrators (COSA), NWPBIS Network, Oregon AEYC, Infant and Early Childhood Conference, and the Oregon Head Start Association.

-Pyramid Model module 1, EC PBIS tier 1
+Pyramid Model module 1, EC PBIS tier 1, Set 1

-Pyramid Model module 2, EC PBIS tier 2
+Pyramid Model module 2, EC PBIS tier 2, Set 1

-This training is geared toward classroom teams and support staff.
-The training looks at collecting data on children’s challenging behavior, creating a behavior support team, writing behavior plans, and evaluating behavior support plans for individual children.
+This training is geared toward preschool classroom teams and support staff.
+The training looks at collecting data on children’s challenging behavior, creating a behavior support team, writing behavior plans, and evaluating plans for individual children.
 This training is provided after universal and secondary supports have been put in place.

-Pyramid Model module 3, EC PBIS tier 3
+Pyramid Model module 3, EC PBIS tier 3, Set 1

-Building a strong classroom team can help with EC PBIS implementation and in creating a positive workplace environment.
-This training focuses on the research and findings connecting strong teams to positive outcomes for children through effective EC PBIS implementation.
+Building a strong classroom team can help with Pyramid Model implementation and in creating a positive workplace environment.
+This training focuses on the research and findings connecting strong teams to positive outcomes for children through effective Pyramid Model implementation.
 It also covers team building activities and exercises that dive into communication and appreciation styles, classroom expectations, and philosophical and educational beliefs of educators.

-These short 2-hour trainings focus on the creation of visual supports for the classroom.
+These half-day trainings focus on specific social/emotional topics with more in-depth content and examples.
 Participants will get hands-on assistance in creating visual supports that they can take with them for their own use.
-Possible topics include:

-Group coaching usually consists of classroom teachers from several classrooms that get together to set goals and action plan.
-Classroom observations and/or formal Teaching Pyramid Observation Tool (TPOT) assessments can help assist in the goal setting and action planning process.
+Group coaching consists of classroom teachers from several classrooms getting together to set goals and action plan.
+Classroom observations and/or formal Teaching Pyramid Observation Tool (TPOT) assessments help assist in the goal setting and action planning process.
 Follow up classroom observations and assessments can be completed.

-Program-wide coaching is usually conducted with the program’s leadership team and/or program administrators to look at ways for improving implementation of EC PBIS throughout the program.
-Tools are used to assess the program’s current level of implementation and create action plans to strengthen future implementation.
+Program-wide coaching is usually conducted with the program’s leadership team, comprised of administrators, teachers, home visitors, family support staff, and others.
+The leadership team is tasked with planning and implementing Pyramid Model throughout the program.
+Tools, including the Benchmarks of Quality (BOQ), are used to assess the program’s current level of implementation and create action plans to strengthen future implementation.